matthieu-bt/business-guide/source/integrations/signall.rst

 =========================================================

 ..
 NOTE::
-  Before you can sign documents directly from Google Drive, OneDrive or SharePoint, the admin of your company will have to connect them with Skribble Business.
+  Before you can sign documents directly from Google Drive, OneDrive or SharePoint, your company's admin will have to connect them with Skribble Business.

 If you don’t see **Skribble – Electronic Signature** after right-clicking on the document you want to sign, please get in touch with the admin of the document management system used in your company.

 To sign the document:

-- Go to **Google Drive, OneDrive or SharePoint** (depends on which one is used in your company)
+- Go to **Google Drive, OneDrive or SharePoint** (depends on which one your comapany uses)

 - **Right-click** on the document that you want to sign